 Courts have also been dealing with a plethora of product liability class actions.
-Such claims can be framed as claims that products were inherently negligently designed or manufactured (as is often the case for electronic or mechanical products that have a risk of explosion), as a claim that the manufacturer failed to warn the consumer of the risks (as is often the case for pharmaceutical products or other medical devices), or both.
-The commonality typically inherent in the design or manufacturing process or in the warning to consumers means that such cases have been often certified.
+Such claims can be framed as a claim that products were inherently negligently designed or manufactured (as is often the case for electronic or mechanical products that have a risk of explosion), as a claim that the manufacturer failed to warn the consumer of the risks (as is often the case for pharmaceutical products or other medical devices), or both.

-Significant to many manufacturers and distributors will be the impending decision of the Supreme Court of Canada in 1688782 Ontario Inc v Maple Leaf Foods Inc, which deals with the scope of a manufacturer's duty of care and could either circumscribe or broadly expand manufacturers' potential liability.
+The most significant development in this area for manufacturers and distributors is the decision of the Supreme Court of Canada in 1688782 Ontario Inc v Maple Leaf Foods Inc, which deals with the scope of a manufacturer's duty of care.
 That matter was a class action brought by franchisees of the "Mr. Sub" fast-food chain against Maple Leafs Foods.
 Maple Leaf had had a listeria outbreak at a meat-processing facility, and the franchisees contended that they were entitled to compensation for economic loss suffered as a result.
-The economic loss claimed by the franchisees was primarily reputational.
 After the case was certified as a class action, Maple Leaf moved for summary judgment, arguing that it did not owe Mr. Sub franchisees a duty of care.

 At first instance, the motion judge dismissed Maple Leaf's summary judgment motion.
 The motion judge held that Maple Leaf's relationship with the franchisees fell within a recognized duty of care to supply a product fit for human consumption.
-That decision was reversed by the Ontario Court of Appeal in a decision released on April 30, 2018.
+That decision was reversed by the Ontario Court of Appeal.
 The Court of Appeal held that although Maple Leaf owed a duty to consumers to supply a product fit for consumption, the scope of that duty did not extend to the economic losses of franchisees.
 The plaintiffs sought and were granted leave to appeal to the Supreme Court of Canada.
-That appeal was argued on October 15, 2019 and, as of the date of this publication, remains under reserve.